Thomas Stanghelle

 soundofmusic

 At home on the stage from his youngest years thanks to his appearances in musicals such as Oliver, Sound of music and Bugsy Malone, Thomas caught the music bug at an early age.
 He continued his musical training with studies in classical singing, composing and performing at the University of Oslo, the Bårdar Academy of Music and the Trondheim Music Conservatory, all in Norway.
 To conclude his studies Thomas took a Masters degree in classical singing and his own opera-musical «Some Sunny Night»© at the Kristiansand Music Conservatory, University of Agder.
 Thomas soon turned his considerable talents to the world of pop when he wrote and recorded his debut CD, Colony.
 Displaying a wonderful combination of styles, many of the songs from Colony would be at home on any dance floor, while Thomas’ versatile songwriting ability found emotional expression at the forefront of the increasingly popular classical-crossover genre.
+Oliver (open in YouTube)

 angel